-- experiences of people using the service - communication and interactions.
+- experiences of people using the service - communication and interaction.

 - people using the service

 - · relatives, friends and carers of people using the service

 - staff

-- stakeholders and visiting professionals
+- stakeholders and visiting professionals.

-- information in assessments, transition plans, personal plans, review notes and action plans - · policy and procedures for accessing other services, including advocacy - meeting minutes and action plans.
+- information in personal plans, review notes and action plans - policy and procedures for accessing other services including advocacy - meeting minutes and action plans

-- how people are referred to the service - the process for assessment of needs, identifying outcomes and development of the personal plan - how transitions are supported - the processes are in place to ensure the service continues to meet people's needs.
+- how are people referred to the service? - what is the process for assessment of needs, identifying outcomes and development of the personal plan? - how are transitions supported? - what processes are in place to ensure the service continues to meet people's needs?

-Quality indicator 1.5: eople's health and wellbeing benefits from safe infection prevention and control practice and procedure
+Quality indicator 1.5: People's health and wellbeing benefits from safe infection prevention and control practice and procedures